RedRoma/Lexis/README.md

 # Intro

-I was working on another project, and we were at the point where we needed to pick a name.
+I was working on a project, and we were at the point where we needed to pick a name.
 Of course, we had to look through the latin dictionary.
 I went to the App Store to download a legit Latin Dictionary app.
 They all sucked.

-Rome deserves better.
+### Rome deserves better.

 # Motivation